ctools/ctools/doc/source/user_manual/getting_started/beyond.rst

 ----------------------

-Assuming that you have read the :ref:`quickstart <quickstart>` tutorial, here now some information on how to make the following more complex
+Assuming that you have read the :ref:`quickstart <quickstart>` tutorial, here now some information on how to make more complex analyses:
-analyses:

 - :ref:`sec_combining_obs`